richelbilderbeek/dlip/report/README.md

 ### cons

-* They are slow to train without a good gpu.
+* They are slow to train without a good GPU.
 * They need lots of training data.
 [8]

 ## What are phylogenetics?

 Phylogenetics is the study of the evolutionary history and relationships among individuals or groups of organisms.
 This means it studies the relations and differences between species.
 To clarify these relations phylogenetic trees are made.
-In these trees you can also see when a specie splits into two different species.
-The field we are interested in is the length of the lines of these trees, which represent the time before a specie split.
-We also want to know if a specie just transforms instantly into two, or if this process takes time in which the specie's organisms start to grow apart due to evolution.
+In these trees, you can also see when a species splits into two different species.
+The field we are interested in is the length of the lines of these trees, which represent the time before a species split.
+We also want to know if a species just transforms instantly into two, or if this process takes time in which the organisms start to grow apart due to evolution.

 ![alt text](https://github.com/richelbilderbeek/dlip/blob/master/report/phylogenetictree.png)

-## On wich type of phylogenetics can we asign neural networks?
+## On wich type of phylogenetics can we use neural networks?

 1. We could use neural networks in phylogenetics to simulate animals and make a phylogeny out of that, so you could see how animals speciate.
-This would be good, because then, you could control a phylogeny more.
+This would be good because then, you could control a phylogeny more.

 2. We could also use a neural network to find the parameters for the maximum likelihood function from the data in the tree.
 After you have found the parameters you could input the data of the tree and the parameters, and then it could guess the maximum likelihood formula.

 ### How could we do that

 1. You first have to make a realistic simulation of animals, this has been done many times.
-You then need to find a way to get it to run quick enough to get a phylogeny without having to wait too long because you will need a lot of training data to feed to the neural network.
+You then need to find a way to get it to run quick enough to get a phylogeny without having to wait too long because you will need a lot of training data to feed into the neural network.
 This might be hard because you would need a lot of computing power.

-2. You can use generated phylogenies with predefined parameters(as seen below) to feed to the neurons(the amount of neurons is dependent on the amount of taxons) and train it with them.
-It then has too guess the parameters and after a while it should be able to guess the parameters correctly, if you have enough neurons and layers.
+2. You can use generated phylogenies with predefined parameters(as seen below) to feed to the neurons (the number of neurons is dependent on the number of taxons) and train it with them.
+It then has to guess the parameters and after a while, it should be able to guess the parameters correctly, if you have enough neurons and layers.
 Then, by having the input of the tree and the parameters, the neural network could guess the maximum likelihood formula.

-For example you could use a python script or tensorflow to make a neural network, then feed the data from the phylogeny (which you can generate in R or use methode 1) to all the neurons.
-Then train it in a way, that it then generates two outputs, your spieciation rate and your extinction rate.
+For example, you could use a python script or tensorflow to make a neural network, then feed the data from the phylogeny (which you can generate in R or use method 1) to all the neurons.
+Then train it in a way, that it then generates two outputs, your speciation rate, and your extinction rate.

 ## R output